DaxGupta/IPL_Final_Showdown_Analysis/README.md

 <ul>

   <li><b>README.md:</b> You are currently reading this file!
 It provides an overview of the project.</li>
 <li> <b>_Final_.ipynb:</b> These are Jupyter Notebook files.
-Each notebook contains the Python code, data visualizations, and commentary for the analysis of a specific IPL final match.
+Each notebook contains the Python code, data visualizations, and commentary for analyzing a specific IPL final match.
 <ul>
 <li> <b>2020_Final_DC_vs_MI.ipynb:</b> Analysis of the 2020 IPL Final between Delhi Capitals and Mumbai Indians.</li>
 <li><b>2021_Final_CSK_vs_KKR.ipynb:</b> Analysis of the 2021 IPL Final between Chennai Super Kings and Kolkata Knight Riders.</li>